A topic from the subject of Physical Chemistry in Chemistry.

 Basic Concepts

-- Adsorption is the process by which molecules attach to a surface.
+• Adsorption: The process by which molecules attach to a surface.

-- Desorption is the process by which molecules detach from a surface.
+• Desorption: The process by which molecules detach from a surface.

-- Reaction is the process by which molecules undergo a chemical change on a surface.
+• Reaction: The process by which molecules undergo a chemical change on a surface.

-- Catalyst is a substance that speeds up a chemical reaction by providing a surface that facilitates the reaction.
+• Catalyst: A substance that speeds up a chemical reaction by providing a surface that facilitates the reaction.

 Equipment and Techniques

-- Scanning electron microscopy is used to image surfaces.
+• Scanning electron microscopy (SEM): Images surfaces.

 Types of Experiments

-- Reaction experiments measure the rate of a chemical reaction on a surface.
+• Reaction experiments: Measure the rate of a chemical reaction on a surface.

-- Catalyst characterization experiments characterize the surface of a catalyst.
+• Catalyst characterization experiments: Characterize the surface of a catalyst.

 Data Analysis